u1qqlv/SURVIV.IO-PRO-HACK/README.md

 Now I have no time to update my hack, even if I will update it may freeze, so sorry fot that...

+## :wrench: Installation instruction FOR ICE HACKS only

+1. Go to build folder
+2. Download latest zip file, example: 2019-JUN-11_20-0.zip
+3. Extract the zip file in a folder
+4. Go to Chrome Extension page: chrome://extensions/
+5. Enable "Developer Mode" -> right top toogle on the page
+6. Click "Load Unpacked" and select extension folder, example: 2019-JUN-11_20-0

+OR

+drag the folder into the chrome extension page.

+7. Go to surviv.io page